sjahnn/SOHPIE-DNA/README.md

 ### Usage
-* **TotalConnectivity.R** is to calculate the total connectivity of each gene.
+* **Thetahat_MiNW.R** is to calculate the degree centrality measure of each taxa.
 * **SOHPIE_DNA_main.R** is the primary code to analyze the data using our method.
-This will load the first two codes, so please download all three R codes to apply our method.
-The code is heavily annotated for ease of implementation.
+This will load **Thetahat_MiNW.R**, so please make sure download both R codes to appropriately apply our method.
 </br>

 To showcase our method, we apply SOHPIE-DNA on two real datasets from the American Gut Project (McDonald *et al.*, 2018) and the Diet Exchange Study (O'Keefe *et al.*, 2018) to identify differentially connected (DC) taxa with presence of covariates.
+Please refer to our manuscript to see what variables are used and how we further trim the data for our study.

 The user manual for PRANA is also provided, titled with **SOHPIE_DNA_UserManual.pdf**.